RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 section of the enum must remain stable.
 That means we can add new entries only at the end (not somewhere in between existing ones), we cannot delete any entries and we can't reorder the entries.
-Ability to reorder and insertion at arbitrary positions would be desirable though - however, as far as user is concerned, we actually *can* reorder the way in which the hosts presents the knobs on the generated GUI.
+Ability to reorder and insertion at arbitrary positions would be desirable though - however, as far as the user is concerned, we actually *can* reorder the way in which the hosts presents the knobs on the generated GUI.

 The way is reordering works is as follows: The order in which the hosts generates the knobs is determined by the parameter's index, not by its id.
 The index, in turn, is determined by the order